 The selected teams for the next round will be determined by their running time only.
+In case of even result the team with the higher starting number (better result in the obstacle run team result) gets the better place.

 7.4.2 QUARTERFINAL